The Bolt Who Screwed Christmas: Jonathan Harris

 Written in 1997, the script was presented to Jonathan Harris in 1998 though it was not until 2000 that his voice work was actually recorded.
-Harris died on November 3, 2002, long before the film was completed making it his final performance.
+Harris died on November 3, 2002, long before the film was completed making it his last film.
 In 2006 an additional scene was added to the film and Jonathan Harris' former Lost In Space co-stars Bill Mumy, Angela Cartwright and Marta Kristen added their voices to the film.
 The film was dedicated in his memory.

 Production and release

 Completed in 2009 the film made its first appearance at the non-theatrical 2009 Los Angeles Reel Film Festival where it was honored with three awards.
 In 2010 it made its theatrical world premier in the home town of film-maker John Wardlaw at the 25th Annual Santa Barbara International Film Festival (SBIFF).
 Between December 2009 and December 2011, the film played in 30 film festivals, winning 13 awards.
 Its final theatrical appearance was at L’hybride in Lille France.